CPL-NoViD: Context-Aware Prompt-based Learning for Norm Violation Detection in Online Communities: Experiments

 We limit the maximum conversation length to six comments, as it covers over 90\% of the dataset.\footnote{Empirical observations have shown that permitting longer conversations does not lead to improved model performance, and may even hinder the efficiency of training} In the case of conversation threads exceeding this length, we truncate them, preserving only the \emph{most recent} six comments.
 We follow the same 80-10-10 train/val/test random split of NORMVIO as in \citet{park2021detecting}.

 The maximum utterance length is set differently for BERT-LSTM and T5-LSTM, and CPL-NoViD.
-For the former two, it is limited to 128 tokens, while for our CPL-NoViD model, it is extended to 384 tokens, considering the incorporation of context into a single utterance.
+For the former two, it is limited to 128 tokens, while for our CPL-NoViD model, it is extended to 384 tokens, considering the incorporation of context into a single utterance\footnote{About 85\% of comments are under 55 tokens in length.
+Given up to six comments per thread, we anticipated 330 tokens for comments alone.
+With additional tokens for prompt context, we approach roughly 360 tokens.
+Thus, 384 tokens were chosen to accommodate the majority of the dataset's conversations.}.

 We adopt the Adam optimizer for model finetuning, setting the learning rate to $1e-4$.
 As for batch sizes, they vary across models to optimize GPU use: BERT-LSTM, T5-LSTM, and CPL-NoViD use batch sizes of 224, 200, and 44, respectively.